-Someone should record in full the beginnings of this revolt in Europe against reactionary official designing, which took practical form under the hand of the youthful Wagner and his nineteen-year-old associate Pleschnik, in Vienna, 1898.
-The story has some unbelievable turns of great interest to the practical builder, artist, or engineer, but in this brief reference I can only report that what happened there rested squarely on the philosophy of Louis Sullivan which had reached Europe five years before and which now sped like a forest fire from Vienna to Oslo.
+Someone should record in full the beginnings of this volt in Europe against reactionary official designing, ich took practical form under the hand of the uthful Wagner and his nineteen-year-old associate eschnik, in Vienna, 1898.
+The story has some unlievable turns of great interest to the practical builder, ist, or engineer, but in this brief reference I can only port that what happened there rested squarely on the ilosophy of Louis Sullivan which had reached Europe eyears before and which now sped like a forest fire m Vienna to Oslo.

-The architect of today cannot understand the quality of this revolution in all the arts if he thinks of it as just another designer's excitement over novelties and new fashions similar to the current pattern over "modern."
+The architect of today cannot understand the quality this revolution in all the arts if he thinks of it as just another designer's excitement over novelties and new fashions similar to the current pattern over "modern."
 The fire which Louis Sullivan lighted at the Vienna Exposition of 1898 was a religious zeal, a personal "conversion" of deep sincerity.
 These moral convictions in the hearts of architects were the result of rebirth into a world in which simple goodness and virtue were no longer to be confined to human relations, but were seen as the moving principle back of every man-created thing.
 The arts were thus taken away from the materialistic æsthetes and came under the control of an order of artisan artists who were both preachers and doers of good works.
 It was a return to religion.